Chip-475/ClickerGame/README.md

-*after a short animation showing what you got your pet*
+*after a short animation showing what you got,*

 ![](./public/aperturauovo.gif)

- *will be added to the pets inventory that is accessible through a dropdown menu where you can equip your pet for a maximum of three pet at once*
+your pet will be added to the inventory that is accessible through the dropdown menu, where you can equip your pet up to a maximum of three pets at once.*

  ![](./public/pet_menu.jpeg)

- upgrade your pet and rank them up,at first your pet will reach his maximum power at level 10 but if you level two pet of the same type to their max level you can then merge them up creating a new pet of a hightier rank with a new,bigger,level cap.*
+Upgrade your pet and rank them up!
+At first your pet will reach its maximum power at level 10, but if you level up two pets of the same type to their max level you can then merge them to create a new pet of a higher rank with a new, bigger level cap.*

 | Level | Common | Rare   | Epic   | Legendary |